MMMagicCoder/SwiftNet/README.md

  ![](https://img.shields.io/badge/platform-iOS-d3d3d3) ![](https://img.shields.io/badge/iOS-14.0%2B-43A6C6) ![](https://img.shields.io/badge/Swift-5-F86F15)

-`NetworkKit` is a Swift package designed to simplify networking operations in `SwiftUI`.
+`SwiftNet` is a Swift package designed to simplify networking operations in `SwiftUI`.
 It offers three flexible approaches for fetching, downloading, and uploading data or files using `Escaping Closures`, `Combine`, and `async-await` techniques, allowing you to choose the method that best suits your project requirements.

 ## Table of contents
    - [Requirements](#requirements)